-Differenced time series data.

-Time Windowing

 It can be assumed that the software development process underlying a given project changes over time.
 Rather than developing a model that also changes over time, the data was kept for modeling only if it occurred within a time window.
 This was done to limit the effect of process change on the model.
 A time window of 78 weeks (approximately 18 months) was selected to balance between more observations (to capture consistent long-term behaviors), and fewer observations (to limit exposure to behavioral changes).

 Applying this time window, the data was divided into three 78-week windows.
 As the data was differenced, the first sample was skipped in each data period.
 These windowed periods are denoted W2-79, W80−157, and W158−235.